 From Vienna's legendary confectionery shop Demel, this showstopping layer cake has a creamy custard filling and a meringue frosting.
+This recipe, along with a tep-by-step illustrated guide, appeared in Vienna's Sweet Empire by Nick Malgieri (March 2009).

 For the Cake